 What if that marker's off the mark?
-Unfortunately, you aren't able to manually edit the locations of your photos within the Google Photos app.
-You'll need to hop on the web version, select the photo, click the ⓘ icon, and then select the pencil icon in the Location section.
-You'll then be prompted to type in a location — how vague or specific that is will be up to you.
+You're able to manually edit the locations of your photos within Google Photos on mobile (tap the pen icon below the map) and on the web version.
+You'll be prompted to type in a location — how vague or specific that is will be up to you.

 The natural next step here would be to share these photos with the location info attached.
 Unfortunately, Google Photos will not write that payload onto your file's EXIF which means you'll have to manually type in where you took the pics when you're posting to social media.
 However, if you're sharing an album with people via their Gmail accounts, they'll be able to see the shots along with their estimated or edited locations using Google Photos.

 All in all, if you're hoping to remember where you've made memories with that sweet Micro Four Thirds, APS-C, or 35mm number, this should be an easy set-it-and-forget-it way to keep tabs.